 Obviously, spreading your fixed cost doesn’t work if you only host a single site.
 So how much traffic do you need for Ymir to become competitive?

 In general, your fixed costs won’t grow with your site traffic.
 This is especially true if you use CloudFront to do page caching.
-In that scenario, you’re probably going to pay closer to $0.50 per 1000 visits.
+You can expect your small RDS database to be able to handle traffic well into million of visitors per month.
+(This is something I’ve load tested extensively.)

 With that in mind, you’ll probably start seeing comparable pricing to managed hosting around 100,000 visits.
-Those plans cost around $100/month.
-Meanwhile, you’d pay about $50 in usage based costs and $53 in fixed cost for a total of $103.
+Those plans cost are over $100/month.
+Meanwhile, you’d pay about $70 in usage based costs and $54 in fixed cost for a total of $124.

 How much do you value peace of mind?